GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ### Simple Layout Changes

-The `ChatMessageLayoutOptions` are flags that the `ChatMessageLayoutOptionsResolver` injects in each message view depending on the message content (ie. Does the message contains reactions?
+The `ChatMessageLayoutOptions` are flags that the `ChatMessageLayoutOptionsResolver` injects in each message view depending on the message content (For example Does the message contains reactions?
 Is it coming from the same user?
 Etc...).
 When rendering the message view, the layout options will be used to know which views to show or hide, and if the message cell can be reused since different layout options combinations will produce different reuse identifiers.

 By customizing the `ChatMessageLayoutOptionsResolver` it is possible to do simple layout changes, like for example always showing the timestamp (by default if the messages are sent in the same minute, only the last one shows the timestamp).